xx0x/minisamd21/README.md

 # minisamd21
-Minimalist library for making projects based on SAMD21.
+Minimalist example for making projects based on SAMD21.